 I don’t want to hear that you ate at Senor Frogs, Morton’s Steakhouse, or the Cheesecake Factory.
 Find that local roadside stand, the beachfront hut, or the restaurant with a grandma cooking at the stove down that side road.
 You’ll not only get a taste of the food but the culture as well.
 It’s time to eat like a local in Puerto Rico!

 What Foods to Eat in Puerto Rico?

 Mofongo is Puerto Rico’s signature dish and if you eat only one local food, this is the one to try.
 It starts out with fried green plantains mashed in a wooden pilon, which is like a mortar and pestle.
-It’s oftentimes shaped like a bowl and filled with pork, steak, chicken or seafood and covered in garlic and olive oil, or a criollo (red) sauce.
+It’s oftentimes shaped like a bowl and filled with pork, steak, chicken, or seafood and covered in garlic and olive oil, or a criollo (red) sauce.
 Some places will serve it as a side dish without the protein.
-It is also common in Puerto Rico to make mofongo with cassava (mofongo de yuca), taro and eddoe (mofongo de malanga y yautía), bread fruit (mofongo de pana), or a combination of cassava, ripe and green plantains (trifongo).
-I’ve tried them all and each are delicious and have their own unique flavor.
+It is also common in Puerto Rico to make mofongo with cassava (mofongo de yuca), taro, and eddoe (mofongo de malanga y yautía), breadfruit (mofongo de pana), or a combination of cassava, ripe and green plantains (trifongo).
+I’ve tried them all and each delicious and have their own unique flavor.

-Thickly sliced fried green plantains called tostones are wildly popular in both restaurants and as a street food.
-These crispy fried plantains, (a very firm banana) is either served as side dish or as an appetizer.
+Thickly sliced fried green plantains called tostones are wildly popular in both restaurants and as street food.
+These crispy fried plantains, (a very firm banana) are either served as a side dish or as an appetizer.